chrisadkin/packer-golden-img-pipeline/README.md

 1. Packer HCL file creation for golden images, these are essentially text files which specify how to create images in Packer's dialect of HashiCorp Configuration Language (HCL).

-2. Building an image via Packer and pushing its metadata to HCP Packer - what is essentially an image registry.
+2. Building an image via Packer and pushing its metadata to HCP Packer.

-3. Virtual machine creation via Terraform using image details obtained from HCP Packer.
+3. As part of the ```packer build``` process, the image metadata is pushed to a HCP Packer registry.

 # Prerequisites
 ## Generic Prerequisites